richardiffusion/Electronic-System-Design-ESD-Software/README.md

 ---
 *For educational and research purposes.
 Commercial use requires proper licensing of third-party dependencies.*

-# Quick Overview of EDS V4 Software Main Functions & Basic Usage
+# Quick Overview of ESD V4 Software Main Functions & Basic Usage

 ## The schematic design environment is abbreviated as SCH, and the printed circuit board design environment is abbreviated as CPB.